DuncanCragg/Onix/README.md

  - better basic Arduino API - Serial, buttons; test/port common libraries (Adafruit) using SPI/I2C, etc
  - power management for CR2032-powered tags and sensors
  - more demo examples: tag with accelerometer, wearable lights, RGB Strip, soil moisture sensor, TFT displays, etc
- - running on more devices: more Bluefruits, the Nordic DK and Beacon, [uCXpresso Lilypad](https://international.switch-science.com/catalog/2158/), Seeed devices, RFduino, BBC micro:bit
+ - running on more devices: more Bluefruits, the Nordic Beacon, [uCXpresso Lilypad](https://international.switch-science.com/catalog/2158/), RFduino, Seeed devices, BBC micro:bit
- - cheaper, more accesssible, more open ways of flashing: OpenOCD with J-Link or cheaper boards (ST-Link/V2, FTDI - FT232H, IBDAP), Black Magic Probe on cheap STM32 boards
+ - even more Open flashing, with Black Magic Probe, IBDAP, FTDI, etc
  - OTA/DFU upgrading of Onix and/or your software over radio or serial
  - running on Windows, building on Mac and Windows